CONSULTATION FEE RANGE

 - Spinal cord injury

-In the past, approval for a Michigan Medical Marijuana card could take up to six weeks.
+In the past, approval for a Michigan medical marijuana card could take up to six weeks.
 Now, many patients are approved on the same day that their application is submitted through the MMJ doctor’s clinic.
-And the best news for MI patients is that they do not need to wait for their official MI MMJ Card to arrive in the mail.
-If you’re approved for medical cannabis, you will receive a confirmatory email which will be sufficient to use at most any Michigan Medical Marijuana Dispensary to begin purchasing cannabis as an MMJ patient.
+And the best news for MI patients is that they do not need to wait for their official Michigan MMJ card to arrive in the mail.

 Michigan Medical Marihuana Program